-There are numerous plug-ins, like Decentraleyes and uBlockOrigin, that can add extra layers of safety and security.
+Numerous plug-ins, like Decentraleyes and uBlockOrigin, can add extra layers of safety and security.
 Just make sure you use a trusted guide, as some modifications can cause some websites to become inaccessible or can slow download speeds.

-If you like Firefox but want to up your security game even further, check out Tor Browser.
-It’s basically a fortified version of Firefox.
+If you like Firefox but want to further up your security game, check out Tor Browser.
+It’s a fortified version of Firefox.

 ‘Fingerprinting’ is when sites scrape together specific information about you and your computer, which they use to create ads for you and can block you from identifying frauds or avoiding harmful bots, according to The Washington Post.

-Brave also allows you to select what data you want to delete every time you close the app.
+Brave also allows you to select what data you want to delete whenever you close the app.

-The browser has drawn criticism by including its own ads on websites while blocking ads from competitors.
+The browser has drawn criticism for including its website ads while blocking competitors’ ads.

 Epic Privacy Browser

 It’s all in the name.
-Security and privacy are this browser’s main goal.
+Security and privacy are this browser’s main goals.
 Unlike Mozilla, Epic defaults to the highest security setting.
-It may make some websites inaccessible, but if you’re serious about security, this could be the browser for you.
+It may make some websites inaccessible, but if you’re serious about security, this could be your browser.

 Epic deletes all traces of history as soon as the app is exited.
 All third-party cookies are blocked.
 It hides your IP address, making a VPN unnecessary.

-It claims to block 600+ tracking attempts per session, in addition to blocking ads and fingerprinting.
+It claims to block 600+ tracking attempts per session, blocking ads and fingerprinting.

 While these browsers might be some of the safest and most secure, none can guarantee safety.

-If you feel like your security has been breached, do not hesitate to reach out to one of our trusted professionals.
+If you feel like your security has been breached, do not hesitate to contact one of our trusted professionals.
 And if you want to add an extra layer of security, consider proactively adding one of our digital protection plans.